vknell/utd-docs/02-first-panw-automation/first-terraform/first-terraform.rst

 .. figure:: img/bootstrap-3.png

 *******************************
 Upload your files in the bucket
 *******************************

-Upload the bootstrap.xml and init-cfg.txt files from bootstrap folder :guilabel:`~/utd-automation/first-terraform/bootstrap-files/` to the :guilabel:`config` folder.
+Click on :guilabel:`config` to enter the subfolder and upload the bootstrap.xml and init-cfg.txt files from bootstrap folder :guilabel:`~/utd-automation/first-terraform/bootstrap-files/` to the :guilabel:`config` folder.
 Click on :guilabel:`config`.

 .. figure:: img/bootstrap-4.png

-Select Add Files and select the two files (:guilabel:`bootstrap.xml` and :guilabel:`init-cft.txt`) handled previously and click Upload:
+Select Add Files and select the two files (:guilabel:`bootstrap.xml` and :guilabel:`init-cft.txt`) handled previously and click :guilabel:`Upload`:

 .. figure:: img/bootstrap-5.png